whoward/docs/markdown/reference/test-configuration.md

 ### Maximum Test Duration

 As a safety measure to prevent broken tests from running indefinitely, Sauce limits the duration of tests to 30 minutes by default.
-You can adjust this limit on per-job basis.
+You can adjust this limit on a per-job basis.
 The value of this setting is given in seconds.

 Key
 max-duration